 For example, if you distribute copies of such a program, whether gratis or for a fee, you must give the recipients all the rights that you have.
 You must make sure that they, too, receive or can get the source code.
-And you must show them these terms so they know their rights.
+And you must show them these terms so they know their that any problems introduced by others will not reflect on the original authors' reputations.